Jayme is an artist and freelance writer who trained in the medical field and has worked as a caregiver, farmer, mom, and DIY'er.

 Most babies will be happy enough to keep their hands on Mom, but a few won't mind checking out the competition, peeping or pinching anyone who holds them to see what they might be hiding under their shirts.
 Including Dad and Grampa!
 Good news!
 This is when covetous relatives and friends stop asking to hold the baby quite so often.

-Its not just your baby, either.
-You may notice other breastfed babies giving you the eye when you walk by, or reaching for you at family gatherings.
+It's not just your baby, either.
+You may notice other breastfed babies giving you the eye when you walk by, or reach for you at family gatherings.
 They might prefer mom, but if she's busy her baby might be looking for a snack bar.

 7. Breastmilk Grosses Some People Out